EtzionR/Clustering-by-Silhouette/README.md

 The outputs of those clustering functions are inserted into a adjusted **silhouette** function.
 First, the data is filtered so that a silhouette value is not calculated based on rows that have not been defined as part of any cluster.
 Such entities are formed as part of the output from **HDBSCAN** algorithm and their label is marked as: **-1**.

 In addition, the adjustments made to the silhouette function deal with the familiar silhouette **MemoryError**.
 This error is caused by an exאtensive amount of samples on which the algorithm is required to run.
 In order to deal with this error, the number of samples on them must be reduced using the **sample_size** parameter.
 However, reducing the samples number will result less-accurate results (since the results are not based on all the data).
-Therefore, when we get MemoryError, the code will reduce the sample_size by 5% of its previous quantity. this method continue in l**loop**, until the appropriate value that allow the silhouette return answer.
+Therefore, when we get MemoryError, the code will reduce the sample_size by 5% of its previous quantity. this method continue in **loop**, until the appropriate value that allow the silhouette return answer.
 The new sample_size will be saved, so basically once the corresponding value is found, no further adjustments will be required.

 The following graph shows the adjusted sample_size at each step of the loop:
 ![graph](https://github.com/EtzionData/Clustering-by-Silhouette/blob/master/Pictures/sample_size.png)